 Students who fail SAP may appeal based on any circumstances the student deems as difficult such as family difficulties, illness/injury, loss of balance between responsibilities, death in the family or financial struggles.
 The financial aid appeal (for students on financial aid warning who again fail to make SAP but are not academically suspended) will be handled in the same manner as academic suspension appeals.
 The student's appeal must be in written (letter) form and state why they failed to meet SAP as well as what will change to demonstrate SAP at the end of the next term.
 Students will be notified of the appeal decision via email and/or a letter in the mail.
-If an appeal is granted by the Financial Aid Director (who decides the appeal in consultation with the Director of Online Learning, Academic Support Director and the Registrar), the student will be placed on financial aid probation and allowed to receive Title IV funds for one additional term.
+If an appeal is granted by the Financial Aid Director, the student will be placed on financial aid probation and allowed to receive Title IV funds for one additional term.
 If making SAP is not realistic in one term, the academic appeal committee may develop an academic plan in lieu of probation that, if followed, will ensure the student is able to meet SAP standards at a specified point in time.
 If the appeal is not granted, the student may not receive Title IV funds until they regain eligibility by taking actions that bring them back into SAP.
 These actions may include filing an appeal after attending classes at another institution or by taking classes at NWC without the assistance of Title IV aid.